Best Black Friday deals 2020: Argos, John Lewis, Currys, Amazon and more

 Google Home

 Google’s answer to Alexa has grown in popularity over the years and was the subject of some of last year’s greatest deals.
-Google Home is essentially a voice-controlled smart speaker that can play music, set alarms, connect to Google Chromecast, and more – and see some Black Friday 2020 deals at the Google Store, Argos, John Lewis, and Currys PC World.
+Google Home is essentially a voice-controlled smart speaker that can play music, set alarms, connect to Google Chromecast, and more – and has already seen some Black Friday 2020 deals at the Google Store, Argos, John Lewis, and Currys PC World.

 iPhone